micmejia/bible-dump/NKJV/Lamentations/Lam 4.md

 They cried out to them, "Go away, unclean!
 Go away, go away, Do not touch us!"
 When they fled and wandered, _Those_ among the nations said, "They shall no longer dwell _here._"

 ###### 16
-The [^h]face of the Lord scattered them; He no longer regards them. _The people_ do not respect the priests Nor show favor to the elders.
+The face of the Lord scattered them; He no longer regards them. _The people_ do not respect the priests Nor show favor to the elders.

 ###### 17
 Still our eyes failed us, _Watching_ vainly for our help; In our watching we watched For a nation _that_ could not save _us._

 ###### 18
-They [^i]tracked our steps So that we could not walk in our streets.
+They tracked our steps So that we could not walk in our streets.
 Our end was near; Our days were over, For our end had come.

 ###### 19
 Our pursuers were swifter Than the eagles of the heavens.
 They pursued us on the mountains And lay in wait for us in the wilderness.